Friday June 26, 2026

 Rosie Jaswal, Engineering Group Manager, Toole Design

-Leaders from Rhode Island’s Latino, African American, Cape Verdean and Asian American & Pacific Islander cultural institutions will explore how we create place through storytelling, archives, and community engagement.
+Leaders from Rhode Island’s Latino, African American, and Asian American & Pacific Islander cultural institutions will explore how we create place through storytelling, archives, and community engagement.
 We’ll invite the audience to participate by sharing reflections on how cultural spaces foster connection across communities.SPEAKERS:

 Marta V. Martinez, Executive Director, Rhode Island Latino Arts